Quantum clock and Newtonian time

-Although the dynamical evolution of the quantum state is unitary, the counting aspect of a quantum clock makes it time-irreversible.
-The idea of a time-irreversible random unitary motion has been considered by Peres \cite{Peres} and Adler \cite{Adler2000} in a different context; but the Peres-Adler ansatz is based on a Gaussian white noise \cite{Hida} to model system-environment interaction strengths, and this does not give rise to a quantum clock model.
-The accuracy of atomic clocks, with an error of a second over billions of years, imposes a lower bound on the jump rate parameter of the model.
-The fact that an atomic clock admits a small error suggests that the quantum clock models introduced here might provide a feasible alternative to the standard quantum theory, which is built on an ambient Newtonian time.
-Though here we have looked at time-homogeneous clocks, where the statistical properties of the ticks do not depend on the Newtonian time, one can envisage a model in which the jump rate is time inhomogeneous -- for instance, a model wherein the jump rate is initially low (so the clock can tick by large amounts over a short period of Newtonian time), but then gradually increase.
+Though in this paper we have looked at temporally homogeneous clocks, where the statistics of the ticks do not depend on the Newtonian time, one can envisage a model in which the rate and distribution of the jumps is time inhomogeneous -- for instance, a model in which the jump rate is initially low (so the clock can tick by large amounts over a short period of Newtonian time), but then gradually increases.
 Such a model may find applications in the quest for a quantum theory of cosmology.
-For instance, if the speed of light is constant but time changes according to a quantum clock, then the distance travelled by light will be a constant multiple of the value shown on the clock.